All Episodes

 You want to be a part of the program.

-Um the attorney general said a lot here that he is investigating what role the steel dossier played in the Russia probe.
+The Attorney General said a lot here that he is investigating what role the Steele dossier played in the Russia probe.

 And the salacious document had a number of clear mistakes.

-What I've been saying, that it hasn't been verified, it hasn't been corroborated.
+What I've been saying, that it hasn't been verified.

-And to use that conduct counterintelligence against an American political campaign is a would be a strange development.
+And to use that conduct, counterintelligence, against an American political campaign would be a strange development.

-And the thing is these are not even issues in dispute anymore.
+And the thing is, is these are not even issues in dispute anymore.

-This this dossier was used as the bulk of information for the FISA applications that were used to spy, and there were multiple ways that spying was done on the Trump campaign, but to spy on an opposition party uh campaign, and it was paid for by the other candidate.
+And there were multiple ways that spying was done on the Trump campaign, but to spy on an opposition party campaign, and it was paid for by the other candidate.

-And it turns out, through funneled money from a law firm to a op research firm to former MI6 officer uh Steele, Christopher Steele rather, who himself doesn't stand by his own dossier.
+And it turns out, through funneled money from a law firm to a op research firm, to former MI6 officer Steele, Christopher Steele, rather, who himself doesn't stand by his own dossier.

 Thank you both for being with us.

-Because I number one, I sense a seriousness in this man and a passion for the law.
+Because number one, I sense a seriousness in this man and a passion for the law.

-I can't believe that members on the House Judiciary Committee are literally demanding he break the law and reveal grand jury information and and talking about putting handcuffs on him by the sergeant of arms, and he's saying I'm not gonna break the law.
+I can't believe that members on the House Judiciary Committee are literally demanding he break the law and reveal grand jury information and talking about putting handcuffs on him by the sergeant of arms.

-It's critical to the steel dossier and it's critical to this issue.
+It's critical to the Steele dossier, and it's critical to this issue.

-Well, actually, over the last number of weeks that are that are stunning to me.
+Well, actually, over the last number of weeks that are stunning to me.

-One Bruce Orr, closed door testimony said he warned everybody, Hillary paid for the dossier, it's unverified, steel hates Donald Trump.
+One Bruce Orr, closed door testimony, said he warned everybody.

 And that was in August of 2016.

-Now we learned that in fact a State Department official had had literally met with Steele, this Kathleen Kavalec, and in fact warned the FBI ten days prior to the first FISA application being filed and signed by Jim Comey, who which again at the top of the FISA application it says verified.
+Now we learned that, in fact, a State Department official had literally met with Steele, this Kathleen Kavalik, and in fact, warned the FBI 10 days prior to the first FISA application being filed and signed by Jim Comey, which again, at the top of the FISA application, it says verified.

 It's an unverifiable document if its author doesn't stand by it.

-And also Jim Comey in January of 2017 Went to Trump Tower and said, Yeah, there's this dossier, it's salacious and unverified.
+And also, Jim Comey in January of 2017 went to Trump Tower and said, yeah, there's this dossier.

-So, you know, I I think he's in a whole heap of trouble over this.
+So, you know, I think he's in a whole heap of trouble over this.

 Oh, absolutely.

-All the people who affix their signatures verifying for i its authenticity and its truthfulness when they knew it wasn't, uh, are in legal jeopardy.
+All the people who affixed their signatures verifying for its authenticity and its truthfulness when they knew it wasn't are in legal jeopardy.

-You you have to understand that for them the dossier was their holy grail.
+You have to understand that for them, the dossier was their holy grail.

 It would deliver them from Trump.

-But now documents have emerged and Kathleen Cadillac's is just one of them that prove it was really just a hoax.
+But now documents have emerged, and Kathleen Kavalik's is just one of them that prove it was really just a hoax.

 The FBI took this phony political document.

-It it was funded by the Clinton campaign and the DNC, and they effectively weaponized it to destroy Trump to surveil on an associate of his campaign to gather uh incriminating evidence that didn't exist, and now they've been caught uh red handed.
+And they effectively weaponized it to destroy Trump, to surveil on an associate of his campaign, to gather incriminating evidence that didn't exist.

-So i it's extremely important uh that uh a U.S. attorney by the name of John Durham uh will get to the bottom of this.
+So it's extremely important that a U.S. attorney by the name of John Durham will get to the bottom of this.

 And when you have people with that kind of zealotry, that's when the greatest violations of civil liberties occur.